Click on a topic below to reveal the answer.

 As a parent of a young student, should I stay at the theater during the workshop?
 Or is it okay that I leave and return to pick up my student?

+- Walking/Driving: If a student wishes to walk, drive, or take public transportation to and from workshops, please submit a written note signed by a parent or guardian.
 Parents can feel free to drop off their student at the theater and come back to pick up him/her at the end of the session.
 The instructor will have a complete roster with contact information in case of emergency and the parent is not at the theater.

 Our performance-based workshops include a presentation for family and friends on the last day.
 This presentation will take place on the Main Street Stage and is FREE to anyone who wants to join us!
 It’s a great performing opportunity for workshop students and also for their supporters to see what they’ve been working on.
 Workshop students and families will receive more information on their presentation date, time and what to expect as the date gets closer.